bhisaac/5eFP/5eFP-SRD.md

 >>>> - Chill or warm up to 1 pound of nonliving material for up to 1 hour.
 >>>> - Cause earth, fire, water, or mist that can fit within a 1-foot cube to shape itself into a crude form you desig­nate until you perform a short rest or when you recall.
 >>>>
 >>>> **_Fangs of the Fire Snake_.** When you use the Attack action on your turn, you can spend 1 ki point to cause tendrils of flame to stretch out from your fists and feet.
 Your reach with your unarmed strikes increases by +2 squares for that action, as well as the rest of the turn.
-A hit with such an attack deals 1 + LEVEL points of damage, and its damage type becomes fire instead of bludgeoning.
+A hit with such an attack deals 3 points of damage, and its damage type becomes fire instead of bludgeoning.
+The damage increases by +1 for each additional ki you spend.
 >>>>
 >>>> **_Fist of Four Thunders_.** You can spend 1 ki point to cast _thunderwave_.
 >>>>
 >>>> **_Fist of Unbroken Air_.** You can create a blast of compressed air that strikes like a mighty fist.
 As an action, you can spend 1 ki point and choose a creature within 6 squares of you.
 That creature must make a STR check.
 On a failed check, the creature takes 3 bludgeoning damage, plus an extra 1 bludgeoning damage for each additional ki point you spend, and you can push the creature up to 4 squares away from you and knock it prone.
 On a successful check, the creature takes half as much damage, and you don’t push it or knock it prone.
->>>>
->>>> **_Gong of the Summit_.** You can spend 1 ki point to cast _shatter_.
 >>>>
 >>>> **_Rush of the Gale Spirits_.** You can spend 1 ki point to cast _gust of wind_.
 >>>>